the-events-calendar/gigpress/readme.txt

 * Add visual cues for required fields on the "Add a show" screen
 * GigPress will now look for a style sheet called gigpress.css in your current theme folder in order to load custom styles
 * More styling fixes for visual compatibility with WordPress 2.5
-* Dropped official support for WordPress 2.1.3
+* Dropped official support for Wordpress 2.1.3

 = 1.2.7 =